KevinYihangXu/simopt/docs/AmusementParkQueues.rst

 * The probability of 0.2 that a tourist leaves a park after visiting each attraction and the associated probability matrix of their next attraction otherwise.

 * The time spent at each attraction as an Erlang distribution with the shape parameter k = 2 and rate = 1/9.

-The Erlang distribution is the distribution of a sum of k independent exponential variables with mean 1/lambda each.
+The Erlang distribution is the distribution representing a sum of k independent exponential variables with mean 1/lambda each.
-Equivalently, it is the distribution of the time until the kth event of a Poisson process with a rate of lambda.
-The Erlang distribution is a special case of the gamma distribution wherein the shape of the distribution is discretised.
+The Erlang distribution is a special case of the gamma distribution wherein the shape of the distribution is discretized.

 Model Factors: